 MATCHA TEA* = green (same as cinnamon, you can spoon gunk over egg); works best when left over night

-BLUEBERRIES*, frozen = blue, longer is purple (colours quickly; no long soak required) (blueberry for few minutes followed by turmeric for less time makes light green)
+BLUEBERRIES*, frozen = blue-lavender, longer is purple (colours quickly; no long soak required) (blueberry for few minutes followed by turmeric for less time makes light green)

-PURPLE CABBAGE*, diced = lilac after a few minutes to deep blue after hours (more blue then blueberry) (Turmeric, followed by purple cabbage will produce a deep green)
+PURPLE CABBAGE*, diced = lilac after a few minutes to midnight blue after hours (more blue then blueberry) (Turmeric, followed by purple cabbage will produce a deep green)

 BEETS* = from pink to brownish red (chop up raw beets and boil…even run beets through juicer and add or use alone, or use as paint); couple minutes in beet juice = pink

 RED WINE* = burgundy-blue-grey (creates tiny dark lines, gives a vintage egg look); strongest results if left for hours or overnight

 RASPBERRIES* = purple/red, one time tan (left over night it gave me lavendy-pink)